silveryu1999/mythesis_2022/README.md

 # Example:
 ros2 run basic_pipeline scheduler client1
 # Arguments:
-# client_name: avaiable, value: the client name, if not set, 'anonymous_client' will be default.
+# client_name: optional, value: the client name, if not set, 'anonymous_client' will be default.
 ```
 #### Detector:
 ```